- Becoming Familiar with Databases in PhpMyAdmin

 There are other columns as well, but they don’t all need to be filled in to create the table.
 Setting the Primary Key in the Index box is recommended to help with sorting records and to avoid duplicate data.

-Then below the columns we can set the Storage Engine type that the table will use.
+Step 4: Then below the columns, we can set the Storage Engine type that the table will use.
 InnoDB and MyISAM are the most common to use, but other types are available if needed.
 InnoDB is generally preferred due to it only causing rows to be locked (instead of the whole table).

 Then the table is finally created!
 It’s ready to store information or it can be further modified if needed.

-This guide went over the basics of creating a table, but the PhpMyAdmin interface can help with more advanced configurations as well.
+This guide went over the basics of using phpMyAdmin to create a table.
+In addition, the phpMyAdmin interface can help with more advanced configurations as well.
 The dropdown boxes make it easy to choose what settings the database needs without having to memorize all the options and formatting that would need to be done when creating tables through the command line.

 We’d Love For You to Join Us!